 The sustainability in design of all new buildings also needs consideration (WWF 2001).
+To maintain the tradition character of town, locally sourced construction materials should be used where appropriate.
 In some communities, useful income can be earned through, for example, the supply of thatching and traditional styles of building.
 In many contexts the use of existing buildings rather than engaging in new development can be a preferable option.
 It is important to note that designing for sustainability needs to be supported by sustainable actions and behaviour by all staff and visitors to meet the goals of sustainable tourism.
 There are several tourism certifications that give recognition to good practice in managing the environment and sustainability issues.